AI Use Cases/Professional Services

 Data prerequisites: your Salesforce, HubSpot, and PSA records must be clean first

 The AI ingests Salesforce opportunity records, HubSpot content libraries, and Workday PSA engagement data into a unified semantic layer.
 If your client account hierarchies are inconsistent, engagement team assignments are incomplete, or project margin assumptions live in spreadsheets outside these systems, the localization output will inherit those gaps.
 Garbage-in applies here exactly as it does in any data pipeline.
-Firms that skip a data audit before deployment typically see the first 60-90 days consumed by remediation rather than production use.
+Firms that skip a data audit before deployment tend to spend the first 60-90 days on remediation rather than production use.

 2. 2